Lamborghini Countach in the future Hong Kong is an amazing view

 As well as its aforementioned neo-noir cities competitors, Hong Kong offers numerous settings, perfect for creating amazing synthwave views.
 The skyline of the city interpreted by Last Breyt 1987 is even richer in buildings, and also sees the addition of a mega skyscraper, as in the visual sets in New York.
 The verticalization of the city is so intense that it obstructs the view of the mountains rising behind the city.

-Main elements used to create this visual:
+Main elements related to this visual:

 - Original Lamborghini Countach by Curated